centreon/centreon/centreon-gorgone/docs/guide.rst

               }
   }

-Each 'centreond' nodes store its logs.
+Each 'gorgoned' nodes store its logs.
 But every 5 minutes (by default), the central server gets the new logs of its connected nodes and stores it.
 A client can force a synchronization with the following request:
 ::